Ogun (comics)

 Ogun is a fictional character, a Japanese supervillain appearing in American comic books published by Marvel Comics.
-The character has been depicted as a foe of Wolverine.
+The character has been depicted as an enemy of Wolverine.
 His first appearance was in Kitty Pryde and Wolverine #2 (December 1984), and was scripted by Chris Claremont and drawn by Allen Milgrom.

 Fictional character biography

-Ogun was a ninja and martial arts master who acted as Wolverine's mentor.
-Very little is known of his past or the exact nature of his abilities, but he was apparently a mutant who could possess and control minds via telepathy.
+Ogun is a ninja and martial arts master who was Wolverine's mentor.
+Very little is known of his past or the exact nature of his abilities, but he is apparently a mutant with the ability to control minds via telepathy.
 His reflexes and reaction time also appear to have been enhanced beyond the range attainable by normal humans, such as that he was easily a match for Wolverine.
-Note that either or both of these abilities may have been wholly or partially mystical in nature.

 Ogun first met Wolverine in Shanghai, China.
-Shanghai was held by the Empire of Japan, following the Battle of Shanghai in the Second Sino-Japanese War (1937–1945).
-Ogun was reportedly active in the War as a captain of the Imperial Japanese Army.
+Shanghai was held by the Empire of Japan, following the Battle of Shanghai in the Second Sino-Japanese War.
+Ogun was reportedly active in the war as a captain of the Imperial Japanese Army.
 Wolverine was only a wandering sailor but managed to draw the attention of the captain who would seek his acquaintance.
-The issue was scripted by Larry Hama and drawn by Leinil Francis Yu.

 At some point in the past, Ogun fell from the path of honor and was a criminal enforcer for the Yakuza.
-Ogun mentally possessed Kitty Pryde trained as a ninja, and attempted to turn her into an assassin.
-Under Wolverine's care, however, Kitty recovered and resisted another brainwashing attempt, and Wolverine was eventually forced to kill Ogun.
+Ogun mentally possesses Kitty Pryde and attempts to make her into an assassin.
+Under Wolverine's care, Pryde recovers and resists another brainwashing attempt, with Wolverine killing Ogun.
+Ogun returns as a disembodied spirit, mentally possessing host after host, and continues to battle Wolverine.

-Years later, Ogun returned as a disembodied spirit, mentally possessing host after host, and again attacked Wolverine and Kitty.
-With Ghost Rider's help, Wolverine figured out that to destroy Ogun involved only destroy Ogun's enchanted mask (apparently he had several as the first was already destroyed).
-Ogun was thus destroyed, seemingly for good.